-- ◆ All excused absences are to be approved by the Dean of Students.
-The student must complete a leave form obtained from the Student Life Office with signatures from his teachers, coach, and Dean of Students.
-The Dean of Students will sign the form first, then the student's teachers and coaches. - ◆ It is the responsibility of the student to complete the leave form 24 Hours prior to the excused absence(s).
+- All excused absences are to be approved by the Dean of Students.
+The student must complete a digital leave form through OnCampus. - ◆ It is the responsibility of the student to complete the leave form 24 hours prior to the excused absence(s).
 There are circumstances where this is difficult to accomplish.
-The Student Life Office will review this on a case by case basis. - ◆ If a student has missed a concerning number of excused absences and is therefore not meeting their community responsibilities and expectations, they will have a meeting with the Dean of Students and/or Academic Team. - ◆ Examples of excused absences include but are not limited to illness, death in the family, family wedding, sibling graduation, a special religious observance, or a significant family event (i.e, grandparents' 50th anniversary or milestone birthday).
+The Student Life Office will review this on a case by case basis. - If a student has missed a concerning number of excused absences and is therefore not meeting their community responsibilities and expectations, they will have a meeting with the Dean of Students and/or Academic Team. - Examples of excused absences include but are not limited to illness, death in the family, family wedding, sibling graduation, a special religious observance, or a significant family event (i.e, grandparents' 50th anniversary or milestone birthday).
 The Dean of Students will review requests that may arise not listed above on a case-by-case basis. - ◆ Family trips, family vacations, early departures and late returns from school breaks are considered unexcused absences.
-It is important to plan around the school calendar for school breaks to not miss school days when classes are in session. - ◆ Students are responsible for making up any work they miss due to absences, regardless of the reason for the absence.
+It is important to plan around the school calendar for school breaks to not miss school days when classes are in session. - Students are responsible for making up any work they miss due to absences, regardless of the reason for the absence.
 Whenever possible, students need to contact their teachers prior to missing class.
-Please see the makeup work policy above.
+Please see the makeup work policy above. - In the event of an extended absence, students are encouraged to communicate with the Academic Office about attending classes remotely.